bradbell/xrst/test_rst/purpose.rst

    :ref:`heading_links@Labels@Level Zero@page_name` ,
    is used as an abbreviated title in the navigation bar.
    This makes the navigation bar more useful.
-   The first heading is used as a longer and more descriptive :ref:`heading_links@Labels@Level Zero@page_title` .
+   The first heading of a page is used as a longer and more descriptive :ref:`heading_links@Labels@Level Zero@page_title` .
 #.
 Sphinx error messages are translated from rst file and line number
    to the file and line number in corresponding xrst input file.